egstad/dotcom-frontend/.github/ISSUE_TEMPLATE/bug_request.md

 ---

 ## 📝 Description
-_Tell me about this terrible, TERRIBLE bug that you saw._
+_First, thanks for taking the time to tell me about this terrible, TERRIBLE bug that you saw._

 ## 🔁 How to Reproduce
 _Re-trace your steps for a second.
 How can I find this nasty creepy-crawly?_